CSCfi/pebbles/pouta_blueprints/drivers/provisioning/README_docker_driver.md

 After following the standard install instructions the following additional steps are required to activate docker driver:

-### Pull the docker images
+### Pull a docker image

 At the time of writing, docker driver will try to upload two images to new notebook hosts.
-The images will need to be downloaded from dockerhub and placed in worker's /images -directory:
+The images will need to be downloaded from dockerhub and placed in server's /var/lib/pb/docker_images -directory:

 As cloud-user on the server, pull the images

     docker pull rocker/rstudio
-    docker pull rocker/ropensci

-Then save the images to image directory (/var/lib/pb/docker_images by default)
+Then save the image to image directory (/var/lib/pb/docker_images by default)

     docker save rocker/rstudio | gzip -c > /var/lib/pb/docker_images/rocker.rstudio.img
-    docker save rocker/ropensci | gzip -c > /var/lib/pb/docker_images/rocker.ropensci.img

 NOTE: Images from the image directory are pushed to notebook hosts only when they are being
       prepared.
 This limitation will be removed in the future, see